Skip to content

 As of March 27, 2026, there have been 1,575 cases, up 88 from last week.
 The largest case totals continue to be in South Carolina, Utah, Florida, and Texas.

 The rate of new cases has dwindled, with the South Carolina outbreak effectively over, and the outbreak in Florida slowed.
-However, this
+However, this is not

 Read more